Semantic Regexes: Auto-Interpreting LLM Features with a Structured Language: Abstract

 \section{Abstract}

 Automated interpretability aims to translate large language model (LLM) features into human understandable descriptions.
-However, these natural language feature descriptions are often vague, inconsistent, and require manual relabeling.
+However, natural language feature descriptions can be vague, inconsistent, and require manual relabeling.
 In response, we introduce \textit{semantic regexes}, structured language descriptions of LLM features.
-By combining primitives that capture linguistic and semantic feature patterns with modifiers for contextualization, composition, and quantification, semantic regexes produce precise and expressive feature descriptions.
-Across quantitative benchmarks and qualitative analyses, we find that semantic regexes match the accuracy of natural language while yielding more concise and consistent feature descriptions.
-Moreover, their inherent structure affords new types of analyses, including quantifying feature complexity across layers, scaling automated interpretability from insights into individual features to model-wide patterns.
-Finally, in user studies, we find that semantic regex descriptions help people build accurate mental models of LLM feature activations.
+By combining primitives that capture linguistic and semantic patterns with modifiers for contextualization, composition, and quantification, semantic regexes produce precise and expressive feature descriptions.
+Across quantitative benchmarks and qualitative analyses, semantic regexes match the accuracy of natural language while yielding more concise and consistent feature descriptions.
+Their inherent structure affords new types of analyses, including quantifying feature complexity across layers, scaling automated interpretability from insights into individual features to model-wide patterns.
+Finally, in user studies, we find that semantic regexes help people build accurate mental models of LLM features.